-- 1. The distance from the earth to is magnetopause is given roughly by the equation 1.
+- 1. Watch the first movie that you made of your simulation results again and compare the behavior of the magnetopause to your input solar wind conditions.
+Describe what happens to the magnetosphere as the solar wind conditions vary.
+Pay particular attention to what happens when there are large changes in the solar wind conditions.
+How quickly do changes in the magnetosphere propagate from one end of the magnetosphere to the other? - 2.
+Compare your two sets of estimates of the magnetopause location.
+Do they agree within uncertainties? - 3.
+The distance from the earth to is magnetopause is given roughly by the equation 1.
 This equation makes the assumption that the solar wind for a typical momentum flux of 2.6 nPa (nv^2) leads to a magnetopause location at about $10R_E$ [Kivelson et al., 1995, page 171].
 This is only a general prediction of the location of the magnetopause.
-From your modeling the solar wind find your empirical constant factor (107.4) for your modeled solar wind.
+From your modeling the magnetopause find your empirical constant factor (similar 107.4) for both of your sets of estimates of the magnetopause location.
 To do this you will need to fit your data to equation 1.
-Your fit should give you a new value to replace 107.4. - 2.
+You should come up with four fits to this equation one for each section of your input data (constant V and constant N for the solar wind) for each estimate of the magnetopause location (movie and line plot).
+How do those values compare to each other and to 107.4? - 4.
 What are some possible reasons why in the BATRUS model the value for the magnetopause constant (107.4) changes?
-What approximations are being made when dealing with MHD in space?
+What approximations are being made when dealing with MHD in